auroua/InsightFace_TF/README.md

 * If you can't use large batch size(>128), you can try batch renormalization(file `L_Resnet_E_IR_RBN.py`)
 * If use multiple gpus, you should keep at least 16 images each gpu.
 * Try [Group Normalization](https://arxiv.org/pdf/1803.08494.pdf), you can use the code `L_Resnet_E_IR_GBN.py`
+* Using the current model, and the lr schedule in `train_nets.py`, you can get the results as `model c`
+* The bug about model size is 1.6G have fixed based on issues #9.
+If you want to get a small model, you should use `L_Resnet_E_IR_fix_issues9.py`
+* multi-gpu training code's bug have fixed.
+If you want to use the correct version, you should use `train_nets_mgpu_new.py`

 #### Training models (Continual updates)